torao/asterisque/README.md

 License
 =======
-All sources and related resources are available [Apache License Version 2.0](LICENSE).
+All sources and related resources are available under [Apache License Version 2.0](LICENSE).